 - Communicate (or partner) with investors at different stages to increase funding options for female founders.
 Building connections among early-stage or angel investors (including philanthropic entities), Series A+ investors, commercial lenders, and government programs can be valuable ways for investors to help women-owned businesses bridge the funding gap as their capital requirements grow.

 We recognize the tremendous potential applying a gender-lens will unlock for Indian funders, investors, and female founders.
 This blog is an invitation to partner with us to explore how your organization can be among the first-movers in India and deliver greater financial and social returns for your investment.
-Please reach out to discuss and connect with us on LinkedIn.
+Please connect with us on LinkedIn and reach out to discuss:

 Below, we share a set of resources that could be valuable for investors paving the way for accelerating gender-lens investing in India and beyond.
 We look forward to continuing to support the movement, and are enthusiastic about learning together with others in the space.